imcbsglobal/imcbs-docs/services/cloudflare/README.md

 CLOUDFLARE_R2_ENABLED=true

 # 📝 UPDATE THIS: Your bucket name from Step 1
-CLOUDFLARE_R2_BUCKET=icare
+CLOUDFLARE_R2_BUCKET=alfa

-# 📝 UPDATE THIS: Your public bucket URL from Step 1 (Step 2)
+# 📝 UPDATE THIS: Your public bucket URL from Step 1 (Step 2) - WITHOUT https://
-CLOUDFLARE_R2_PUBLIC_URL=pub-cbda444627e344d8b99d3d52bc197128.r2.dev
+CLOUDFLARE_R2_PUBLIC_URL=pub-c6a9b86276ec477db9e7dee9e5acf397.r2.dev

-# ⚠️ DO NOT CHANGE: Standard R2 endpoint (use your account ID from dashboard)
+# 📝 UPDATE THIS: R2 endpoint with your account ID
 CLOUDFLARE_R2_BUCKET_ENDPOINT=https://5543538795e940846a189901d1be5a3b.r2.cloudflarestorage.com

 # 📝 UPDATE THIS: Access Key from Step 3